gillohner/pubky-iCalendar-research/nexus-endpoints.md

-# Nexus Calendar Endpoints (v2.0)
+# Nexus Calendar Endpoints

 This document specifies the Nexus indexer endpoints for aggregating and querying calendar posts.
-Calendar components leverage the existing post infrastructure with new `kind` filters.
+Calendar components use the existing PubkyAppPost with respective new `kind`'s.

 ## Index